ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 ### Translations
-We have a translation platform for those of you who speak another language to work on translating the mod into your native language.
-You can get started at https://github.com/ismail0234/Subnautica-Below-Zero-Multiplayer/tree/main/app/languages
+You can contribute to us to translate the mod into other languages.
+You can get started at [here.](https://github.com/ismail0234/Subnautica-Below-Zero-Multiplayer/tree/main/app/languages)

 | Language           | Completed | Lang Code | Translation Page                                                                                           | Translator |
 |--------------------|:-----------:|:-----------:|:------------------------------------------------------------------------------------------------------------:|------------|